 Welcome to the Proggio Q&A sessions series, today with Roy Zisman, seasoned Sr. PMO and PMO Director for several global companies.
-Roy gained his experience managing big project teams in homeland security, payment industry and cyber.
+Roy gained his experience managing big project teams in homeland security, the payment industry and cyber technology.

 Hi Roy, we are so happy to have you here.

 What would you say are the fundamentals of team success and productivity?

 I think that the most important thing is engagement.
 And I’m not talking simple collaboration tools, but actually creating the feeling of being part of the team for every team member.
 Such engagement drives efficiency and accountability for everyone part of the project.
 Individuals will contribute to the team goal when they feel they have responsibility and are being trusted.
 These elements, alongside a good understanding of the path forward, are the building blocks of team engagement.

 This atmosphere may start with elements that are not related to a specific team – it can come from the organizational culture as a whole.
 But even if the organizational culture isn’t there yet, a project manager can create such an environment within a specific project.

 I remember one example where we had to create this engagement within a team that was supposed to run a very important project.
 My effort to foster this engagement went all the way to changing their seats and asking them to work in a different environment!
 The feeling that you are part of a team that has responsibility and is being trusted to lead the organization in a certain direction, contributes a lot to this kind of team engagement.

 Such atmosphere is often observed among teams that are doing something good in the world, like saving lives or protecting unique animal species.
 They feel good about what they do, and therefore their engagement is very high.
 Being able to create something similar in your team can be very effective to team productivity.